AntonMoyseychuk/8086-TASM-2D-LIB/README.md

 ---------------

 1. Implemented the Bresenham algorithm for displaying a line.
-2. Implemented the Bresenham algorithm for displaying a transparent circle and square property and Pitot's theorem for displaying a shaded circle.
+2. Implemented the Bresenham algorithm for displaying a transparent circle and square property and Pitot's theorem for a shaded circle.
 3. Implemented the simple algorithm for displaying a rectangle (shaded and transparent).
 4. Implemented the simple algorithm for displaying a triangle (transparent).